Four qualities consistently found in brands that deliver great CXby

 When a business is successful in creating this internal spirit of community, then extending it to customers just feels like a natural and rewarding thing to do.

 John Spedan Lewis, the founder’s son, introduced the first profit-sharing scheme in 1920 along with a representative staff council.
 These ‘radical ideas’ were based on seven basic principles which are still the driving force behind the company today and are prominently featured on the company’s website.
 Their definition of community is that “The Partnership aims to obey the spirit as well as the letter of the law and to contribute to the wellbeing of the communities where it operates.”
 What part of this wouldn’t appeal to any right thinking and ambitious organization?

-Shep Hyken, in his book Amaze Every Customer Every Time, features Ace Hardware as a great example of an extremely successful, but perhaps little known company whose community spirit is legendary.
+Shep Hyken, in his book Amaze Every Customer Every Time, features Ace Hardware as a great example of an extremely successful, but perhaps little-known company whose community spirit is legendary.
 This has made it stand out against many of its larger, perhaps better known DIY rivals in the US such as Lowes and Home Depot, and outpaces them in terms of revenue, reputation and employee growth.
-While primarily a US organization, they also have operations in much of Latin America and Asia, and wherever they go they make a profound and lasting impact on the community.
+While primarily a US organisation, they also have operations in much of Latin America and Asia, and wherever they go they make a profound and lasting impact on the community.
 In the USA since 1991, the Ace Foundation has raised over $54 million to help sick and injured kids.

 4. Successful communication

 A lack of communication is why many businesses fail so spectacularly.
 These often self-inflicted operational failures are usually accompanied by news stories featuring angry customers complaining of “There being nobody to let us know what was going on.”